LagoLunatic/dsvrandom/README.txt

 Area Connections: Randomizes which areas connect to each other.
 Room Connections: Randomizes which rooms within an area connect to each other.
 Starting Room: Randomizes which room you start in.
-Enemy AI: Shuffles the AI of non-boss enemies.
+Enemy AI: Shuffles the AI of non-boss enemies (extremely buggy).
 Enemy Stats: Randomizes enemy stats.

 Every seed should be completable as long as you don't use the experimental options, though there may be bugs in the randomizer that make some seeds unwinnable.